spruceUI/sprigUI/README.md

 - Game Switcher:
     - Default behavior: Hold Menu button for 1 second to jump to your 5 most recent games.
-    - Button press time and number of recents is configurable from the Main Menu -> Settings -> Game Switcher Settings.
+    - Button press time and number of recents is configurable from the Main Menu -> Settings -> Extra Settings -> Game Switcher Settings.
+    - Please note that Game Switcher is only set to listen for the menu button in Retroarch, native Pico-8, and sprigUI itself.

 - Power Button behavior: